BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_4a_Interlude_Using_Curl.md

 `bitcoin-cli` is ultimately just a wrapper.
 It's a way to interface with `bitcoind` from the command line, providing simplified access to its many RPC commands.
 But RPC can, of course, be accessed directly.
 That's what this interlude is about: directly connecting to RPC with the `curl` command.

-It won't be used much in the future chapters, but it's an important building block that you can see as an alternative access to `bitcoind` is you so prefer.
+It won't be used much in the future chapters, but it's an important building block that you can see as an alternative way to access to `bitcoind` is you so prefer.

 ## Know Your Curl

 `curl`, short for "see URL", is a command-line tool that allows you to directly access URLs in a programmatic way.
 It's an easy way to interact with servers like `bitcoind` that listen to ports on the internet and that speak a variety of protocols.
 Curl is also available as a library for many programming languages, such as C, Java, PHP, and Python.
 So, once you know how to work with Curl, you'll have a strong foundation for using a lot of different API.

 In order to use `curl` with `bitcoind`, you must know three things: the standard format, the user name and password, and the correct port.

 ### Know Your Format

 The `bitcoin-cli` commands are all linked to RPC commands in `bitcoind`.
 That makes the transition from using `bitcoin-cli` to using `curl` very simple.
 In fact, if you look at any of the help pages for `bitcoin-cli`, you'll see that they list not only the `bitcoin-cli` commands, but also parallel `curl` commands.
 For example, here is `bitcoin-cli help getmininginfo`:

 ```sh
 bitcoin-cli help getmininginfo